wethod/learning-center-source/content/planning/index.md

 By clicking on a day you can:

 * See who is planned on a project for the day
-* See and edit the **event** related to the day: usually a project's life is fullfilled of important events, by tracking them you're giving a general point of view to all of your organization.
+* See and edit the **event** related to the day: usually a project's life is fulfilled of important events, by tracking them you're giving a general point of view to all of your organization.
 This is also useful to avoid overlapping of two or more important events that usually need a lot of resources.

 You can hide a project by clicking on the "**X**" near the project's name.